How Long Does It Take to Get a Student Loan?

 How Long Does It Take to Get a Federal Student Loan?

 Once the FAFSA is processed, students will receive a Student Aid Report (SAR), the expected family contribution and student eligibility for Pell Grants.
-Colleges listed on the FAFSA will receive a copy of the SAR and will use this information to determine the exact type and amount of federal aid a student is eligible for.
+Colleges listed on the FAFSA will receive a copy of the SAR and they’ll use this information to determine the exact type and amount of federal aid a student is eligible for.

 Generally, the student’s college will disburse federal student loan funds at least once per term.
 Some colleges may be subject to a 30-day delay (past the first day of the payment period) when it comes time to disburse funds among first-time borrowers.